reorx/sui2/README.md

 After the container is alive, open `http://DOCKER_HOST:3000/` to see the initial startpage.

 For the live editor, open `http//DOCKER_HOST:3000/editor/`, there's no link for it on the startpage.

+Checkout the configuration file [fly.toml](https://github.com/reorx/sui2/blob/master/fly.toml) as an example for how to deploy the Docker image to fly.io

 ## `data.json` editing